 On the face of it, jetting off to an eco-resort on beach number seven doesn’t carry quite the same cachet as flying to Copacabana, say, or Parrot Cay.
-But when you find out that this particular stretch of shoreline – so coyly named, it gives nothing away – has been voted the seventh-best in the world and the finest in Asia, you may decide your search for paradise ends here.
+But when you find out that this particular stretch of shoreline – so coyly named, it gives nothing away – has been voted the seventh-best in the world and the finest in Asia, you may decide your search for paradise ends in the Andaman Islands.

 Running out excitedly from the warm tropical waters with our snorkel masks still on, we’re reeling from the fact that we’ve just swum over a huge leatherback turtle.
 It got so close, in fact, we could almost have touched it.